De-Alchmst/ptts/doc/syntax.md

-Text blocks are seperated by double newline, additional newlines are displayed as is. '@' at the beginning of line indicates formatting instruction.
-Anything after that instruction is interpreted as normal text.
-Instructions can affect only text on same line, entire text block, or entire document from itself afterwards.
-Instructions can have arguments inside '{}' and multiple instructions can be seperated by ';'
+Document is organised in text blocks (paragraphs).
+Text blocks are seperated by double newline or some specific instructions.
+Instructions are called by starting a line with '@' and are optionally terminated by a whitespace followed by text.
+Some instructions operate on this line of text Multiple instructions can be called from one line by seperating them with ';'.
+Some instructions take arguments in curly brackets.

-ptts can operate in two modes: 'plaintext' and 'terminal'
+ptts can operate in three modes: 'plaintext', 'terminal' and 'pdf'.

-ptts implements pages. how are they implemented depends on implementation
+In 'plaintext' mode, any text formatting relying on escape sequences is ignored.

 # Instructions